dascentral/dotfiles/README.md

 ### Installation

 The following script installs and configures most of the software that I use on a new machine.
-Since the `Brewfile` leans into the Mac App Store CLI, you will want to log in to the App Store before executing this command.
+Since the `Brewfile` leans into the Mac App Store CLI, you will want to ensure you are logged in to the App Store before executing this command.

 ```bash
 ~/.dotfiles/install.sh